Prince George's County Police Department

-The Prince George's County Police Department (PGPD) is the primary law enforcement agency in Prince George's County, Maryland in the United States, servicing a population of over 900,000 residents and visitors within 498 square miles (1,290 km2) of jurisdiction.
+The Prince George's County Police Department (PGPD) is the primary law enforcement agency in Prince George's County, Maryland in the United States, servicing a population of over 960,000 residents and visitors within 499 square miles (1292.4km2) of jurisdiction.

-The department headquarters is in the Palmer Park area of Landover, a census-designated place.
+The department headquarters is in the Upper Marlboro area of Upper Marlboro, a census-designated place.

 History

 The Prince George's County Police Department was created on June 1, 1931, in response to the increasing population and crime the county was experiencing.
 Prior to 1931, the county was primarily policed by the Prince George's County Sheriff's Office (PGSO).
 When serious crimes, such as murder or rape, were committed, detectives from the Baltimore City Police Department were borrowed.

 On June 26, 1978, Officer Albert Marshal Claggett IV and Officer James Swart were shot and killed with Claggett's revolver by Terrence Johnson (February 27, 1963 - February 27, 1997), a 15-year-old theft suspect, while in the booking area of the Hyattsville District Station.
 Johnson was found guilty of manslaughter in the death of Officer Claggett and not guilty by reason of insanity in the death of Officer Swart.
 Johnson was sentenced to 25 years in prison; he was paroled in 1995. on February 27, 1997, Johnson and his brother Darryl robbed a bank in Aberdeen, Maryland.
 As police officers approached to arrest him, Johnson committed suicide on his 34th birthday.

 On February 8, 1982, Officer Raymond Hubbard was shot and killed when he intervened in an armed robbery while off duty at Iverson Mall.
 While shopping at the mall Officer Hubbard observed an armed robbery in progress at a jewelry store.
 He drew his weapon and confronted the suspects.
 Unbeknownst to Officer Hubbard, there were accomplices nearby who opened fire on him.
 Officer Hubbard was struck several times and fell to the ground.
 The suspects then stood over him and shot him several more times before stealing his service revolver.
 All four suspects were eventually apprehended and convicted of Officer Hubbard's murder.
 Three were sentenced to life and one was sentenced to 70 years in prison.
 Officer Hubbard had served with the Prince George's County Police Department for 2 years and previously served for the U.S. Air Force from 1975 to 1979.

 In August 1988, Corporal Mark Kevin Murphy was shot while he attempted to force open a door during a drug raid.
 As Murphy knelt down to position equipment, someone inside the home opened the door.
 Murphy's partner and childhood best friend, Cpl.
 Gary Sommers, then opened fire hitting Murphy in the back of the head.

 Around 1988 when the Maryland State Police went to Beretta, the Prince George's County Police Department started to replace their revolvers with the 9mm Beretta 92.

-During the late 1990s, the PGPD used the Chevrolet Lumina.